 The row reduction algorithm is a way of constructing RREF(A) from A. This algorithm is something you should memorize and be able to perform quickly.
-We won't review the full definition again in this lecture, but let's do an example.
+The algorithm is illustrated by the following example:

 Example.
-Writing $\rightarrow$ to indicate a sequence of row operations, we have and the last matrix is the reduced echelon form of the first matrix.
+Writing \rightarrow to indicate a sequence of row operations, we have